 optional variables.

-Statistical concepts and definitions for EU-SILC are specified in the EU regulation 2019/1700, EU regulation 2019/2181, and EU regulation 2019/2242.
-The Regulation and its implementing and delegated acts provide for multiple changes to the EU-SILC data collection starting from 2021.
+Statistical concepts and definitions for EU-SILC are specified in EU regulation 2019/1700, EU regulation 2019/2181, and EU regulation 2019/2242.
+The basic Regulation and its implementing and delegated acts provided for multiple changes to the EU-SILC data collection starting from 2021.

-Countries shall follow the annex of EU regulation 2019/2242, where the list of variables is defined, including their modalities, flags, unit and reference period.
+Countries must follow Annex II to EU regulation 2019/2242, where the list of variables is set out, including their modalities, flags, unit and reference period.
 A more detailed description of the list of variables as well as information on their implementation are available in the methodological guidelines.

-The information collected in EU-SILC pertains to the following types of statistical units: private households and persons living in these households.
-Annex II of Commission EU regulation 2019/2242 defines the specific statistical units per variable and specifies the content of the quality reports on the organization of a sample survey in the income and living conditions domain pursuant to EU regulation 2019/1700 of the European Parliament and of the Council.
+The information collected in EU-SILC pertains to the following types of statistical units: private households and persons living in those households.
+Annex II to EU regulation 2019/2242 defines the specific statistical units for each variable, while Annex IV to the same Regulation specifies the content of the quality reports on the organisation of a sample survey in the income and living conditions domain, pursuant to EU regulation 2019/1700 of the European Parliament and of the Council.

-The target population is the private households and all persons composing these households having their usual residence in the national territory.
-A private household means a person living alone or a group of persons who live together, providing oneself or themselves with the essentials of living.
+The target population is private households and all persons composing these households having their usual residence in the national territory.
+A private household means a person living alone or a group of persons who live together, providing for themselves the essentials of living.

-The data refers to the Member States, Iceland, Norway, Switzerland, United Kingdom, Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia, Türkiye and Kosovo([1]); national territory and NUTS II level.
+The data refer to the Member States, Iceland, Norway, Switzerland, United Kingdom, Albania, Bosnia and Herzegovina, Montenegro, North Macedonia, Serbia, Türkiye and Kosovo([2]) – national territory and NUTS II level.

-EU-SILC may exclude small parts of the national territory amounting to no more than 2% of the national population and the national territories as defined in Article 6 of EU regulation 2019/2242.
+EU-SILC may exclude small parts of the national territory amounting to no more than 2% of the national population, and the national territories defined in Article 6 of EU regulation 2019/2242.

-Specific cases of coverage areas are for the following countries:
+Specific cases of coverage areas apply to the following countries:

-France (excluding Mayotte).
-Four overseas departments (Guadeloupe, Martinique, Guyane, la Réunion) have been included from 2022 data collection,
+France: France excluding Mayotte.
+Four overseas departments (Guadeloupe, Martinique, French Guiana and Réunion) have been included since the 2022 data collection.

-Ireland (Including the following offshore islands: Achill, Bull, Cruit, Gorumna, Inishnee, Lettermore, Lettermullan and Valentia),
+Ireland: Ireland including the following offshore islands: Achill, Bull, Cruit, Gorumna, Inishnee, Lettermore, Lettermullan and Valentia.

 ([2]) This designation is without prejudice to positions on status and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.

 The reference period is the survey year.
-The nucleus or annual variables are collected yearly using the reference period as specified in Annex II, Article 7(1) of EU regulation 2019/2242 and as well as in the Methodological guidelines.
+The nucleus or annual variables are collected yearly using the reference period, as specified in Annex II to, and Article 7(1) of, Regulation (EU) 2019/2242 as well as in the methodological guidelines.

 For all countries, the reference period for income variables in EU-SILC is the previous calendar year.
-Ireland, until 2019, collected income information for the 12-month period immediately preceding the sample household's interview date.
-For most of the countries, the fieldwork was carried out from January until July 2023.
-The lag between the income variables and the other variables varies across countries (Figure 2).
+Until 2019, Ireland collected income information for the 12-month period immediately preceding the sample household’s interview date.
+For most countries, the fieldwork was carried out from January to July 2024.
+The lag between the income reference period and data collection period varies across countries.
+However, for most countries, the data collection took place at the beginning of 2024 (Figure 2).

-Figure 2: Lag between the income reference period and current variables by countries, 2023
+Figure 2: Lag between the income reference period and data collection, 2024

 The concept of accuracy refers to the precision of estimates computed from a sample rather than from the entire population.
-Accuracy depends on sample size, sampling design effects, and the structure of the population under study.
-In addition to that, sampling errors and non-sampling errors need to be considered.
-A sampling error refers to the variability that occurs at random because of the use of a sample rather than a census, and non-sampling errors are errors that occur in all phases of the data collection and production process.
+Accuracy depends on sample size, sampling design effects and the structure of the population being studied.
+In addition, sampling errors and non-sampling errors need to be considered.
+Sampling error means the variability that occurs at random due to using a sample rather than a census, and non-sampling errors are errors that occur in all phases of the data collection and production process.

 From 2021

-EU regulation 2019/1700 foresees the requirements relating to geographical coverage, detailed sample characteristics, including subsampling, in accordance with Annex III, common data gathering periods, common standards for editing and imputation, weighting, estimation and variance estimation.
+EU regulation 2019/1700 lays down the requirements relating to geographical coverage, detailed sample characteristics, including subsampling, in accordance with Annex III to that Regulation, sampling characteristics, common data gathering periods, common standards for editing and imputation, weighting, estimation and variance estimation.

-More specifically, Annex II – Precision requirements, foresees the following:
+Furthermore, Annex II to Regulation (EU) 2019/1700 – Precision requirements, lays down the following:

 Precision requirements for all data sets are expressed in standard errors and are defined as continuous functions of the actual estimates and of the size of the statistical population in a country or in a NUTS 2 region.

-The estimated standard error of a particular estimate must not be bigger than the following amount:
+The estimated standard error of a particular estimate must not be greater than the following amount:

 The following values for parameters shall be used: